Sciences

 Recommended prerequisites

-A basic knowledge of scientific ecology and organism biology is strongly recommended for access to L2.
-A reasonable level in mathematics is also required.
+A foundation in scientific ecology and biology of organisms is strongly recommended for access to L2.
+A reasonable level of mathematics is also required.

 Read more